10 church signs that make people cringe

 4. Encourage current members to attend.

-The examples above fail to do these things, so why use slogans and sayings like them?
+The examples above are all cringe-worthy, so why use slogans and sayings like them?

 - Bible verses that make sense on their own and do not require a theology degree and three chapters of context to understand.